GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

 {% Aside 'gotchas' %}
 **Advanced use case: Build an extension**

-To further customize the **Recorder** to your needs, you can build your own extension too:
+To further customize the **Recorder** to your needs, you can build your own extension:

 1. Explore the [chrome.devtools.recorder](/docs/extensions/reference/devtools_recorder/) API.
 1. Check out [example extensions](https://github.com/puppeteer/replay/tree/main/examples).